seung-lab/ImageRegistration.jl/README.md

 * imfuse visualization function (see Overlay type in Images for a start)

 ### Examples
+Manually create a mesh with src_nodes and deformed dst_nodes (just to hit home the point), then use meshwarp to deform the image via piecewise affine transforms.
 ```
-"""
-Create a mesh with src_nodes and deformed dst_nodes, then use
-meshwarp to deform the image via piecewise affine transforms.
-"""
 img = load_test_image() # load test/test_images/turtle.jpg
 src_nodes = [20.0 20.0;
                 620.0 20.0;